 Continue to work with ERCOT to develop Protocols and other market improvements that support increased data transparency and data availability to the market.

-If board approved, support all phases of the Retail Data Transport Upgrade to NAESB EDM and ERCOT’s implementation of a new Retail Testing Environment, including planning, execution, testing and market education & communication.
+Support all phases of ERCOT’s implementation of SCR786, Retail Market Test Environment, including but not limited to developing market requirements, project planning, system testing, project execution along with market education and communications.

-Sunset MarkeTrak Task Force, if plan is developed and finalized to transition all MarkeTrak Taskforce responsibilities to the Texas Data Transport Working Group.

-Assess and develop Retail Market training initiatives.
+Assess and develop Retail Market training initiatives that may include ERCOT’s Learning Management System’s (LMS) online modules and Instructor Led Market Training courses and/or webinars.

 Advanced Metering Working Group (AMWG) 2016 Goals: